tomaszz95/gradebook/README.md

 - Firebase,
 - MongoDB,
 - Local Storage,
-- Git / Github,
+- Git / Github.
-- Testing (Jest & RTL),

 ## 👩‍💻 TODO

 - [ ] Add more teachers / students - app is flexible, written to easily add new students and teachers - it only needs full lessons plan, grades for every class, student and subject.
 - [ ] Add more "messages" options (create new message chats, write to each other),
+- [ ] Add testing.

 #### I encourage you to check the website - uploaded to vercel [Gradebook](https://nutricuisine.netlify.app/).